 Rich, soothing eye cream is just what the doctor orders for strengthening the skin's delicate moisture barrier.
 "This product is good for dryness, puffiness, and dark circles," notes Dr. Kristina Goldenberg.
 "It's also fragrance-free, so it has a low chance of causing an allergic reaction."

 A Gentle, Affordable Drugstore Option

 Surprise: Although it's commonly used to mend seriously dry, cracked elbows, heels, and lips, Aquaphor's Healing Ointment can also be used to protect the skin around your eyes.
 Dr. Gary Goldenberg recommends it as an "inexpensive and widely available treatment that helps drive moisture into the skin."
-It works by creating an occlusive barrier that locks in skin's existing moisture while enabling the free flow of excess fluids and oxygen within.
+It works by creating a barrier that locks in skin's existing moisture that allows the free flow of excess fluids and oxygen within.